Gabriel Arias Preview, Player Props: Guardians vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.

-- The Blue Jays have a 3.72 team ERA that ranks first among all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all league pitching staffs (3.71).

-- Blue Jays pitchers combine to allow 157 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (159 total, 1.2 per game).

-- The Blue Jays are sending Ryu (2-1) out for his fifth start of the season.
-He is 2-1 with a 1.89 ERA and 15 strikeouts in 19 2/3 innings pitched.
+- Kikuchi goes for his 10th victory when he gets the start for the Blue Jays, his 26th of the season.
+He is 9-4 with a 3.52 ERA and 138 strikeouts in 133 2/3 innings pitched.

-- In his last appearance on Sunday against the Cincinnati Reds, the left-hander threw five innings, allowing no earned runs while surrendering four hits.
+- In his most recent appearance on Tuesday against the Baltimore Orioles, the left-hander threw 4 2/3 innings, giving up three earned runs while surrendering seven hits.

-- The 36-year-old has a 1.89 ERA and 7.1 strikeouts per nine innings across four games this season, while giving up a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.